mylanconnolly/parallel/README.md

 The tool will start a worker for each CPU and work through the list of jobs that you give it.
 The amount of workers is configurable.

+This tool is striving to only use stdlib packages.

 ## Usage

 Install using `go get github.com/mylanconnolly/parallel` or some other means.